wbolster/whip/README.rst

 Ideas / TODO
 ============

-* Add support for IPv6; for the database part simply padding IPv4 addresses with NUL bytes at the left should be sufficient; the parsing/merging logic needs more attention.

 * Perform range scan on in-memory structure instead seeking on a DB iterator.
   This means Whip must load all keys in memory on startup (in an `array.array`);
   use `bisect.bisect_right` to find the right entry, then simply `db.get()` for